pallets/flask/esof/docs/assignment2.md

 ###Introduction

   // TODO - COMEÇAR LOGO AQUI A FALAR DE REQUIREMENTS ELICITATION??
+ // Flask is called a micro framework because it keeps a simple core, but extensible, esta frase já é cancro, foi usada vezes a mais xD

   Flask is a micro web framework written in Python and based on Werkzeug toolkit and Jinja2 template engine.
 Flask is called a micro framework because it keeps a simple core, but extensible, allowing to add new functionalities as if they were impelemented in Flask itself.
 Some other Flask features are development server and debugger, integrated support for unit testing, support for secure cookies and a very extensive documentation, allowing newcomers to quickly familiarize with the framework.